World's Most Productive Companies 2025 by Industry

 Industry Details

-The diverse Materials industry includes a range of companies, from those that refine, process, and mine metals, to those that mine minerals, accounting for price changes across specific metals such as aluminum, Copper, Gold, and steel.
-Additionally, the industry also includes several types of building material companies, packaging, and specialty materials that account for price changes based on their products: Building materials (aggregates and construction, home improvement, roofing, etc.); Metals and mining (Aluminum, Copper, Gold, etc.); Packaging (glass, metal, plastic, etc.); and Specialty materials.
-Sixty-one companies were included in the Materials Index.
+The diverse Materials industry includes a range of companies, from those that refine, process, and mine metals, to those that mine minerals, spanning specific metals such as aluminum, copper, gold, and steel.
+Additionally, the industry also includes several types of building material companies, packaging, and specialty materials, organized by product type: Building materials (aggregates and construction, home improvement, roofing, etc.); Metals and mining (Aluminum, Copper, Gold, etc.); Packaging (glass, metal, plastic, etc.); and Specialty materials.
+Seventy-three companies were included in the Materials Index.

 Materials Peer Groups